Thomas von Heesen

-Thomas von Heesen (born 1 October 1961) is a former German football attacking midfielder, and a current coach.
+Thomas von Heesen (born 1 October 1961) is a German former football attacking midfielder, and a current coach.

 Most of his professional career was spent, as a player, with Hamburger SV, with which he won several accolades, both domestic and continental, appearing in nearly 400 official games for the club.

 Playing career

 Born in Höxter, North Rhine-Westphalia, von Heesen made his professional – and Bundesliga – debuts in 1980–81 with Hamburger SV, then went on to feature prominently for the club in the following two seasons, as the club won in that timeframe two leagues and the 1982–83 European Cup (during that campaign, he netted twice in just five matches, and appeared 34 minutes in the 1–0 final win against Juventus).

 Von Heesen remained with Hamburg until 1994, with exactly 99 first division goals scored.
 He then switched, at nearly 33, to Arminia Bielefeld, being very important in the club's return to the topflight.
 In the following campaign, although appearing very rarely, he found the net on 28 August 1996, in a 1–1 home draw against MSV Duisburg, for his 100th, retiring at season's end.